PETERSON MIDDLE SCHOOL

 Frequently Asked Questions

-The building will open at the start of the 2020-21 school year.
+The building opened at the start of the 2020-21 school year.

 As you can see on the virtual tour there are many great spaces in this building.
 Here are a few highlights.
 On the left side of the building is a two-story, light-filled multi-purpose space called The Commons.
 It’s where students will eat lunch, hang out with friends and hold Town Meetings (when all Middle School students, faculty and staff meet as a group).
 On the right side of the building, a ring of light-filled classrooms surrounds the Academic Atrium which features two spacious project areas.
 There are two large innovation spaces to accommodate the needs and tools of our makers, robotics and computer science courses and facilitate interdisciplinary projects.
 There are also science labs, a learning center, a spacious art classroom on the second floor and small group meeting spaces.
 A large terrace runs the entire length of the building with built-in stadium-style seating adjacent to the turf field.
 During the school day, it will be available as a place to have lunch or hold classes outdoors.
 There’s also a state of the art playground to give students an outdoor space to burn off some of that adolescent energy and strengthen social connections.